2021–2023 inflation surge: Impact of the 2022 Russian invasion of Ukraine

+The retail price of gasoline in the US increased at the outbreak of war in Ukraine.

+The retail price of diesel fuel in the US increased at the outbreak of war in Ukraine.

 Mark Zandi, chief economist of Moody's Analytics, analyzed United States Consumer Price Index components following the May 2022 report that showed an 8.6% inflation rate in the U.S. He found that by then the 2022 Russian invasion of Ukraine was the principal cause of higher inflation, comprising 3.5% of the 8.6%.
 He said oil and commodities prices jumped in anticipation of and response to the invasion, leading to higher gasoline prices.
 The resulting higher diesel prices led to higher transportation costs for consumer goods, notably food.
 Gernot Wagner argued that most of inflation was caused by the invasion.

 Russian gas supply curbs, which began in 2021, aggravated energy crunch caused by demand growth and global supply limitations during the post-pandemic restrictions recovery.
 In Europe, gas prices increased by more than 450%, and electricity by 230% in less than a year.
 On February 22, 2022, before the Russian invasion, the German Government froze the Nord Stream 2 pipeline between Russia and Germany, causing natural gas prices to rise significantly.

 On February 24, Russian military forces invaded Ukraine to overthrow the democratically elected government, and replace it with a Russian puppet government.
 Before the invasion, Ukraine accounted for 11.5% of the world's wheat crop market, and contributed 17% of the world's corn crop export market, and the invasion caused wheat and corn from Ukraine unable to reach international market, causing shortages, and result in dramatic rise in prices, that exacerbated to foodstuffs and biodiesel prices.
 Additionally, the price of Brent Crude Oil per barrel rose from $97.93 on February 25 to a high of $127.98 on March 8, this caused petrochemicals and other goods reliant on crude oil to rise in price as well.

 The effect of sanctions on the Russian economy caused annual inflation in Russia to rise to 17.89%, its highest since 2002.
 Weekly inflation hit a high of 0.99% in the week of April 8, bringing YTD inflation in Russia to 10.83%, compared to 2.72% in the same period of 2021.